Two new cases of COVID-19 announced - Nodaway News

-Nodaway County Health Department Administrator, Tom Patterson, announces two individuals residing in Nodaway County, Missouri have tested positive for the novel coronavirus (COVID-19).
-There are now 166 confirmed cases for Nodaway County; all 166 cases have had a positive test and are only counted once in the case count.
-One hundred individuals are no longer in isolation.
-Eight individuals with underlying medical conditions have been hospitalized, and three have since been released.
+Nodaway County Health Department Administrator, Tom Patterson, announces two Nodaway County, Missouri residents have tested positive for the novel coronavirus (COVID-19).
+There are now 174 confirmed cases for Nodaway County; all 174 cases have had a positive test and are only counted once in the case count.
+One hundred fifteen individuals are no longer in isolation.
+Eight individuals with underlying medical conditions have been hospitalized, and four have since been released.

-The affected individuals include two males between 20-29 years of age.
+The affected individuals include one male between 30-39 years of age and one male between 50-59 years of age.
 The affected individuals are isolated in private residences.

 The Nodaway County Health Department is currently working to notify those that have been deemed close contacts.
 If you are not contacted by the health department, then you are not considered a close contact with these individuals and not at increased risk for this virus.